exercism/bash/concepts/pipelines/about.md

 A && B || C
 ```

-They difference is: when does C execute?
+The difference is: when does C execute?

 * In the first snippet (the if statement), C will execute only if A fails.
 * In the second snippet, C will execute if A fails _or if A succeeds but B fails_!